 When I use a backing track for improvisation, I like to set a goal.
 If I am playing along to a jazz piece, I like to outline a vague pattern once I have discovered the key of the piece.
 There are also a few things to take into consideration; regardless of the key, do I want to follow in chromatics or use a regular structured scale?

 This is important as I can either rule out certain notes or rule in free reign over my choice of notes.
-I suggest you ask yourself similar questions while you listen to the track through for the first time.
+I suggest you ask yourself similar questions while you listen to the track for the first time.

 Planning your improvisation is an invaluable skill; I know of very few guitarists who go into an improvisation without at least some simple, basic notion of what they are going to follow.

-This can be an eye opening experience for many musicians, beginners and advances alike.
+This can be an eye opening experience for many musicians, beginners and advanced alike.
 Many of us see ourselves as much more diverse players than we truly are.
 Not only can various styled backing tracks help us to see our true strengths and weaknesses, they can also show us how much we have really been able to develop our own style.

 If you find that all of the licks you fall into are ones you have copied from other players, you may want to focus more on backing tracks to develop your own guitar licks.